aa-12323/sa/README.md

 3. Read DES IA paper
 4. Read SDSS IA paper
 5. Make sure Alex and I are using the same set.
+6. add prefactor
+7. redo the plot with smaller bin
+8. see what's wrong with 22.5 and 67.5